makstyle119/database-design/README.md

 **Q12- What is Index ?** <br />
 **A12- Index** are same as in books, to find something quickly, it will point you to the data.
+- **Unique Index**
+    - this index will make sure that all values are unique

 **Q13- What is Primary Key ?** <br />
 **A13- Primary Key** is the unique identifier of the entity use to make all foreign relations.